Keeping the Evidence Chain: Semantic Evidence Allocation for Training-Free Token Pruning in Video Temporal Grounding: Related Work

 \section{Related Work}

-\textbf{Training-Free Pruning for VLMs.} Modern VLMs tokenize videos into dense patch tokens \cite{dosovitskiy2020image}, resulting in long visual sequences and quadratic attention cost \cite{vaswani2017attention}.
-This motivates training-free token pruning to accelerate inference \cite{yang2025visionzip}.
+\textbf{Training-Free Pruning for VLMs.} Modern VLMs tokenize videos into dense patch tokens \cite{dosovitskiy2020image,jiang2026imagine}, resulting in long visual sequences and quadratic attention cost \cite{vaswani2017attention}.
+This motivates training-free token pruning to accelerate \cite{yang2025visionzip}.
 However, pruning for VTG is particularly challenging.
-Unlike coarse VideoQA, VTG requires boundary-sensitive, long-range evidence that is both retained and temporally traceable \cite{chen2025localizing,wu2025survey}.
-Aggressive pruning can appear safe on coarse benchmarks yet fail on localization tasks \cite{endo2025feather}.
+Unlike coarse VideoQA, VTG requires long-range evidence that is both retained and temporally traceable \cite{chen2025localizing,wu2025survey}.
+Aggressive pruning can appear safe on coarse QA yet fail on localizations \cite{endo2025feather}.